danog/psalm/docs/running_psalm/plugins/plugins_type_system.md

 `TArray` - denotes a simple array of the form `array<TKey, TValue>`.
 It expects an array with two elements, both union types.

-`TList` - Represents an array that has some particularities: its keys are integers, they start at 0, they are consecutive and go upwards (no negative int)

 `TNonEmptyArray` - as above, but denotes an array known to be non-empty.

 `TKeyedArray` represents an 'object-like array' - an array with known keys.